nephio-project/docs/content/en/docs/neo-porch/4_tutorials_and_how-tos/upgrading-packages.md

 ```
 At this point, we have two published blueprint versions: `v1` (the original) and `v2` (with the new ConfigMap).

-### Step 3: Clone Blueprint v1 into a Deployment Package
+### Step 3: Clone Blueprint revision 1 into a Deployment Package

-Now, a user clones the blueprint to create a "downstream" deployment package.
+Clone the blueprint to create a "downstream" deployment package.

 ```bash
 # Clone blueprint v1 to create a new deployment package